blackscreen1-dl/bs1-ctf-writeups/osu-25/ssss+.md

 $pp | (c_{n+2} - c{n+1})^2 - (c_{n+1} - c_n)(c_{n+3} - c{n+2})$

-note that we have 6 values of c, so we can recover 4 numbers that $pp$ can divide. if we take the gcd, we are quite likely to end up with $pp$!
+note that we have 6 values of $c$, so we can recover 4 numbers that $pp$ can divide. if we take the gcd, we are quite likely to end up with $pp$!

 ```
 for i in range(1, len(c)): adj.append(int(c[i]) - int(c[i-1]))